 |October 20||10 am to 5 pm||Art Sale Fundraiser|

 |October 20||5 pm to 6 pm||Artwork Removal and Group Photograph|

 Q: How and when do we submit our lists of works?

-Please use the attached Excel spreadsheet (if possible) to submit an electronic version of the information for works you intend to bring to the sale.
+Please use the Excel spreadsheet (if possible) or the PDF form to submit an electronic version of the information for works you intend to bring to the sale.
 This information includes the Title, Media, Height dimension, Width dimension, (and Depth, for sculptors only) and Orientation (landscape or portrait).
 This information is used for both our cash register system and to produce works labels, so please include information on ALL the works you might bring to the sale not just the works you intend to initially hang.

 If possible, avoid the title “Untitled”.
 There is a minimum price of $100 for works.

 If you don’t have Microsoft Excel on your computer, don’t worry.
 Just about ANY program will work – even a regular email message.
 Excel simply makes it easy to keep things in columns.
 If you use a word processing program – just insert one tab (and only one tab) between the columns of information.
 We’ll be able to copy it and paste it into our cumulative list.

 Q: The Gala on Friday night – how fancy is it, and what should I wear?